gvwilson/sdxpy/en/src/binary/index.md

 Since computers use 8-bit bytes and the numbers 0–127 only need 7 bits, programmers were free to use the numbers 128–255 for other characters.
 Unfortunately,
-different pieces of software used them to represent different symbols: non-Latin characters, graphic characters like boxes, and so on.
+different programmers used them to represent different symbols: non-Latin characters, graphic characters like boxes, and so on.